-Proponents will maintain a non-cleared buffer zone from any discernible creek line.

-Boudary line to be clearly marked to ensure clearing activities maintain agreed distance from streams.

-All clearing will take place outside of Wet Season.

-Suitable pasture cover during non cropping periods will minimise erosion.

-Sow cleared areas before wet season with suitable pasture species to establish good ground cover.

-Maintain sufficient ground cover during the wet season.
+- 1. Proponents will maintain a non-cleared buffer zone 100m from any creek line. - 2.
+Boudaryline to be clearly marked to ensure clearing activities maintain agreed distance from streams. - 3.
+All clearing will take place outside of Wet Season. - 4.
+Suitable pasture cover during non cropping periods will minimise erosion. - 5.
+Sow cleared areas before wet season with suitable pasture species to establish good ground cover. - 6.
+Maintain sufficient ground cover during the wet season. - 7.
 There will be minimum soil tillage during wet season.

-Adhere to state conditions.

-Habitat Connectivity Preservation
+Kev Habitat Preservation

 Due diligence surrounding the decision to identify key cropping areas for clearing has been taken.
-Only that land suitable for high value cropping will be cleared and any other land such as the rocky areas or poor quality soils to be left untouched.
-The remaining vegetation will offer corridors providing animals the opportunity to move freely around any areas of disturbance.
+Only that land suitable for high value cropping will be cleared and any other land such as the rocky outcrops left untouched, see Attachment Two, Map 3.
+These rocky areas may offer suitable habitat such as den sites or foraging areas for matters of NES such as the Northern Quoll.
+The rocky habitat also offers connectivity to the southern part of the open woodland that will remain uncleared.
+These corridors will offer animals the opportunity to move freely between habitat types.
 In addition this parcel of land, nominated for clearing, represents only a very small fraction of the total surrounding land with the same or very similar habitat as described by the Regional Ecosystem Mapping, see Attachment 2, Map 4.
-For example, The same RE habitats within a 20km radius of the proposed clearing, cover an area of over 55000hectares.
-The proposed cleared area represents 2742.2 ha or 5% of this.
-Additionally these land types continue for many more kilometres.
-So on a regional scale the proposed clearing represents an extremely small part of this land type available.
+For example, The same or similar RE habitats within a 20km radius of the proposed clearing covers an area of over 130000hectares of the total 160000 hectares.
+The proposed cleared area represents less than 1500ha or <1.2% of this.
+Plus these landtypes continue for many more kilometres.
+So on a regional scale the proposed cleared land represents an extremely small part of this land type.